lyjen/crud-restful-api/README.md

 If I have time I would like to manage the error handling.
 I would like to display the data or results completely as I'm seeing the frontend developer's request or side.
 Most of all, I would like to add the UI.

 ## Comments
+Please have a look in visuals and postman folder for the ERD, visual representation of API in postman and collection.

 I hope you will consider this simple representation of RESTful API CRUD.
-I didn't add the update for item as I'm running out of time.
+I didn't add the update for item as I'm running out of time and my fault not to start immediately.
 I also didn't able to manage the display of all datas as you will notice some values are null.
-I did not start immediately right after the inteviewer sent me the exam.
+Hope to hear from you.
 Many thanks :)